 While attending law school, Desmond was President of the Vanderbilt Bar Association and an Articles Editor for Vanderbilt's Environmental Law and Policy Annual Review.
 He served as a summer associate in the Workers Compensation Department of the Dekalb County School System in Stone Mountain, Georgia and also as a summer clerk for Judge Patsy Y. Porter in the State Court of Fulton County in Atlanta, Georgia.

 Desmond was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Management Labor & Employment Law by The Best Lawyers in America®.
+He was recognized as a Georgia "Rising Star" in 2020 and 2021 for Labor and Employment by Super Lawyers magazine.

 Desmond is conversational in Spanish.